HFPA Counsel: Feds cracking down on regs

 The U.S. Consumer Product Safety Commission has tabled its initiative pending the results from the State of California’s review of the matter.
 California’s progress stalled because it is awaiting results from a toxicity tests – also because the government is grappling with a profound budget shortfall, said Leo.

-However, under a law passed last year to step up consumer safety reviews, “they’re under pressure now,” he added.
+However, under a last passed last year to step up consumer safety reviews, “they’re under pressure now,” he added.
 It is already become more active in the matter of lead content limits in children’s products.

 While the U.S. Department of Agriculture’s Lacey Act doesn’t impact textiles, suppliers importing wood products (e.g., for bath accessories) should take note, said Leo.
 The act makes it unlawful to import certain plants and plant productions without an import declaration identifying the name of the plant, the value of the importation, quantity of the plant and name of the country from which it was harvested.